stencila/stencila/examples/kernels/code-chunk/README.md

 ## `hello-world-*.md`

-Has a single `CodeChunk` that outputs "Hello world!".
+Has a single `CodeChunk` that outputs the `String` "Hello world!".

+## `output-types-*.md`

+Has a `CodeChunk`s that output various types of nodes.
+Useful for testing the rendering of outputs.

 ## `sleeps-*.md`